phillippesamer/cks-branch-and-cut/README.md

 ```
 make
-./cks [input file path] [number of subgraphs]
+./cks [input file path] [number of subgraphs] [tex table row output file]
 ```

 The input parser reads `.gcc` (_graphs with conflict constraints_) and `.stp` (DIMACS _steiner tree problem_) formats automatically.
 See the files `input/*.gcc` for small examples. **N.B.** When using an `.stp` instance with edge weights (_e.g._ in the generalized maximum-weight connected subgraph benchmark), run the executable with an arbitrary additional argument (to inform the parser that such values should be ignored when solving the connected subpartition problem):
 ```
-./cks [stp file] [number of subgraphs] -e
+./cks [stp file] [number of subgraphs] [tex table row output file] -e
 ```

 Finally, when solving an instance of the convex recoloring problem, the number of subgraphs is determined from the given coloring.
-Moreover, we also expect an additional file containing the optimal solution value (to prepare a latex table output); this is done to conform with the dataset available in [](https://www.loco.ic.unicamp.br/files/instances/convex-recoloring/).
+Moreover, we also expect an additional file containing the optimal solution value (to prepare a latex table output); this is done to conform with the dataset available in [https://www.loco.ic.unicamp.br/files/instances/convex-recoloring/](https://www.loco.ic.unicamp.br/files/instances/convex-recoloring/).
 In this case, set the `CONVEX_RECOLORING_INSTANCE` variable to true in the first few lines of `main.cpp`, compile again with `make`, and run the solver using
 ```
-./cks [cr file] [cr solution]
+./cks [cr file] [cr solution] [tex table row output file]
 ```